 The goal of going to the event was to provide a presence, observe the event and get interviews with each entrepreneur.
 The event was held at The Annenberg Theater in the Palm Springs Art Museum.
-The Atmosphere was, to say the least, grandiose and likely the most fitting setting for entrepreneurs whose vision is to change the world.
-During the event, each of the graduating startups had an opportunity to share their vision and pitch their startup.
+The Atmosphere was grandiose and likely the most fitting setting for entrepreneurs whose vision is to change the World.
+During the event, each graduating startup had an opportunity to share its vision and pitch its startup.
 After the event, Startempire Wire got interviews with the 11 startups that presented during the event.

 SEED Lab Fellows | Caravanserai Project